'The road is literally a sheet of ice': Drivers stranded as freezing rain closes B.C. Lower Mainland highways

-A 24-hour period of freezing rain across the South Coast has led to the closure of every B.C. highway leading into the Lower Mainland, stranding hundreds of drivers.
+A 24-hour period of freezing rain across the South Coast of B.C. has led to the closure of every highway heading into the Lower Mainlandm stranding hundreds of drivers.

-Marcus Kessler, for instance, was driving on Highway 1 out of Vancouver late Thursday night, but turned back after waiting at a truck stop in Hope.
+Marcus Kessler, for instance, was travelling along Highway 1 out of Vancouver late Thursday night, but turned back after waiting at a truck stop in Hope.

 The closure also stranded a number of people on the Coquihalla.
 They spent the night in their vehicles.